MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-5-General-Services-Administration/subchapter-D-Socioeconomic-Programs/part-523-Environment-Energy-Water-Efficiency-Renewable-Energy-Technologies-Occupational-Safety-DrugFree-Workplace/subpart-523.3-Hazardous-Material-Identification-Material-Safety-Data/section-523.370.md

 ##### 523.370 Solicitation provision. #####

-Link to an amendment published at 86 FR 55520, Oct.
-6, 2021.
+Insert the provision at 552.223-72, Hazardous Material Information, in solicitations that provide for the delivery of hazardous materials on an f.o.b. origin basis.

-Insert 552.223-72, Hazardous Material Information, in any solicitation that provides for delivery of hazardous materials on an f.o.b. origin basis.
+[86 FR 55520, Oct.
+6, 2021]